 Major outlays for capital assets and improvements are capitalized as projects are constructed.
-Interest incurred during the construction phase of capital assets for business-type activities and proprietary funds are included as part of the capitalized value of the assets constructed.
 Depreciation is provided over the estimated useful lives of the respective assets using the straight-line method.
 The estimated useful lives are as follows:

 Asset Years

 Buildings 50

 Improvements other than Buildings 15-45

 Machinery and Equipment 4-10

 Infrastructure 15-80